-Joe Frank is an American radio icon, known best for his engaging, often philosophical, monologues and radio dramas.
+An American radio icon, Joe is known best for his engaging, often philosophical, monologues and radio dramas.
 Joe’s radio programs are at times dark and frequently funny.
 Adding to the absurd atmosphere of his monologues and dramas are loops of percussive music over drones.

 Joe Frank started his career at WBAI in New York, and later served as a co-anchor for the weekend edition of National Public Radio’s All Things Considered.
 In 1986, he moved to Santa Monica, California, to work at KCRW, where he wrote, produced and performed in weekly hour-long radio programs in the series, “Joe Frank: Work In Progress.”